macdevopsyvr/macdevopsyvr.github.io/index.md

 # Date:   June 19, 2015

 The early bird price is $99.
 (Cost goes up to $125 on April 1, 2015).
-Food is included on the day of the conference including a light breakfast and lunch. <a href="http://cars-ebmsweb.its.sfu.ca/logon/log_p1_logon.aspx?oc=05&cc=STANDARD-BBY&AppSessionID=ej9fakfa2ffpeiofcm&eventid=21141" target="_blank">Register here</a>.
+Food is included on the day of the conference including a light breakfast and lunch. <a href="http://cars-ebmsweb.its.sfu.ca/reg/reg_p1_form.aspx?oc=05&ct=MECS-1&eventid=21141" target="_blank">Register here</a>.
+(Note: Fixed link)

 There’s a guest room block at The Delta.
 Across the street from the conference.